 It is possible that the parent or the child may be late arriving at the visitation.
-The Provider must be prepared to begin the visit at the time both parties arrive up through the time the visitation was scheduled to end or the length of time necessary to comply with court orders, as applicable.
+The Provider must be prepared to begin the visit at the time both parties arrive up to the time the visitation was scheduled to end or the length of time necessary to comply with court orders, as applicable.

-The Provider is responsible for a twenty-four (24) hour notification to clients and the Permanency Specialist when a visit must be canceled.
+The Provider is responsible for sending a 24-hour notification to clients and the Permanency Specialist when a visit must be canceled.
 The Provider must maintain documentation of notification and contacts in each client record regarding cancellation.
 The documentation must include: